KinesCeTI: A Modular and Size-Adaptable Force Feedback Glove with Interchangeable Actuation for the Index and Thumb: KinesCeTI: Design and Actuation Mechanisms

 \subsection{Overall summary}

-This section presented the design of a modular and adaptive exoskeleton weighing approximately 376 g, including TPU thimbles and servomotors but excluding the previously described actuation mechanisms.
+This section presented the design of a modular and adaptive exoskeleton with a total mass of 376 g, measured with TPU thimbles and servomotors but excluding actuation mechanisms.
 The system integrates interchangeable actuation modules, modular thimbles and an adaptive linkage structure to fit different hand sizes.
-Its sensing and actuation architecture enables both binary and variable force feedback.
+Its sensing and actuation architecture enables both binary and variable force feedback, supporting uni- and bidirectional interaction.
 These features are evaluated in the user studies described in the next section.
+To facilitate reproducibility, the CAD models, bill of materials, and assembly documentation of the proposed system are publicly available at \href{https://doi.org/10.5281/zenodo.19219658}{https://doi.org/10.5281/zenodo.19219658}.